Sushant-Gadyal/Code-Calender/README.md

 2> Use of findOne()-> find() gives array of documents which satisfies specific codition , but findOne gives only one document of it

 3> In forms to make auto-suggestions off do autocomplete="off"

+4> When using ternary operator in Navbar there were two components to be shown , so we can't use return inside jsx
+    we have to make that component with ( and write our code in it).